morethemesbaby/wp-best-practices/wp-content/themes/mo-theme/HTML.md

 Every class name, element identifier, data attribute is generated instead of being added manually.
 Manual work is a bug.
 [Always be automating](https://morethemes.baby/2018/04/05/manual-work-is-a-bug-always-be-automating-a-b-a/).

-The format follows the [BEM standard](http://getbem.com/introduction/) with a small cosmetic modification.
+The format follows the [BEM standard](http://getbem.com/introduction/) with a small modification: instead of `block__element--modifier` we use `block-element--modifier`.

-Instead of `block__element--modifier` we use `block-element--modifier` for the sake of readability.
-(However this can be configured)
+This can be re-configured if your project is huge.
+For usual WorPress projects this change enhances readability.

-This also makes the SCSS folder structure more straightforward.
+There will be more folders and they will be more visible.

 Instead of:
 ```